bob1983/dotfiles/README.md

   - Launcher with `win`
   - Switch applications with `win` + `tab`
 - [ ] vim setting
-  - Share clipboard
-  - Use fzf instead of ctrl-p
   - Remove unused plug
-- [ ] tig
-  - `Ctrl - c` to commit not working ->
 - [ ] .ssh doesn't work